People worldwide are confused about the two bridges – London Bridge and Tower Bridge.

 If you search for ‘London Bridge’ on Google, you will see photos of ‘Tower Bridge’ with the caption ‘London Bridge’ under it.

-This is because the people who uploaded these pics didn’t know any better.
+The people who uploaded these pics didn’t know any better.

-As you scroll down, you will also find photos of the real London Bridge, but they would be much fewer.
+Scrolling down, you will also find photos of the real London Bridge, but they would be much fewer.

 As a result, tourists researching for their London visit also get confused.

 The London Bridge spans the River Thames between the City of London and Southwark in central London.

 The current bridge was inaugurated in 1973, but many different bridges stood here for centuries before this concrete and steel version.

 Remember singing the Nursery Rhyme, ‘London Bridge is falling’?

 That rhyme was about this London Bridge.